 Distance Learning In Action

-Our physical campus may be quiet, but our digital campus is thriving!
+While our physical campus was quiet, our digital campus was thriving!

 Thank you, Trinity teachers and staff for the amazing work you have done for your students.